top of page

 Bergman JN, Raby G, Neigel K, et al. (2021) Evaluating a round goby invasion with telemetry.
 The River Institute’s 28th Annual River Symposium, Virtual Meeting (invited).

 Bergman JN, Buxton RT, Lin H-Y, et al. (2020) The power of posting: a review of the benefits and risks of social media for wildlife conservation.
-North American Congress for Conservation Biology, Virtual Meeting.
+North American Congress for Conservation Biology, Virtual.

-Bergman JN, Bennett JR, Cooke SJ.
-(2020) Examining the ecological connectivity of the Rideau Canal Waterway as experienced by native and invasive fish.
-Great Lakes Acoustic Telemetry Observation System (GLATOS) Annual Meeting, Ann Arbor, Michigan, USA.
+Bergman JN, Bennett JR, Cooke SJ (2020) Examining the ecological connectivity of the Rideau Canal Waterway as experienced by native and invasive fish.
+Great Lakes Acoustic Telemetry Observation System Annual Meeting, Ann Arbor, Michigan, USA.

 Bergman JN, Bennett JR, Balshine S, et al. (2020) Using acoustic telemetry to monitor an invasion front: investigating movement patterns and behaviour of round goby (Neogobius melanostomus) in the Rideau Canal Waterway.
 AFS-OC, Orillia, Ontario, CAN (awarded best student oral presentation).